jordan-dsouza/Brain_Cancer_Detection/README.md

 This project focuses on the classification of brain MRI images into multiple cancer categories using deep learning techniques.
 The dataset used is the **Orvile Brain Cancer MRI Dataset** sourced from Kaggle and directly integrated into the workflow using the Kaggle API in Google Colab.

-The dataset consists of three classes:
+The dataset consists of three classes:-

 - **Glioma**
 - **Meningioma**